ON THIS PAGE Emphasis Mine In Bible Verses

 Worship with "Reverence and Awe"

-However, the very next verse contains a veiled warning when it says "our God is a consuming fire".
-This was taken from Deuteronomy 4:24 in which Moses used exactly the same phrase after warning the people against idolatry.
+"Our God is a consuming fire" is a veiled warning taken from Deuteronomy 4:24 in which Moses used exactly the same phrase after warning the people against idolatry.

 "So watch yourselves, that you do not forget the covenant of the Lord your God which He made with you, and make for yourselves a graven image in the form of anything against which the Lord your God has commanded you.
 "For the Lord your God is a consuming fire, a jealous God.
 (Deuteronomy 4:23-24 NASB)

-That the author of the book of Hebrews should put this verse immediately after he speaks about worship should tell us that the author of Hebrews was not suggesting we worship with reverence and awe, it was warning us to do so.
+The author of the book of Hebrews was not suggesting we worship with reverence and awe, it was warning us that we must do so.
 God was a consuming fire in the days of Moses and He is a consuming fire now, who will once more shake not only the earth, but also the Heavens.

 Day/Chapter 9.
 What Makes God Smile?